JoaoHenrique12/problem_solve/linux/vim/vim2.md

 d    Create a new directory
 R    Rename a file or directory
-D    Delete a file or directory s    Open in vertical split o    Open in horizontal split
+D    Delete a file or directory v    Open in vertical split o    Open in horizontal split
 ```